 We welcome & celebrate everyone in our midst.
 We resist & reject the hierarchies that divide and prioritize gender, race, education level, sexual orientation and socioeconomic status.
 We affirm the fullness of everyone's humanity.

 This is a big city and we all know what it's like to feel alone, disconnected, isolated and burned out.
 Life can be hard, and it's not meant to be lived alone.
 As we commit to journeying together & sharing our stories with one another, we become family.

 We celebrate the diversity in human thought, experience & story.
 We value mutuality and shared narratives.
 Our leadership is flat, all voices are heard and there's unity in our diversity.
 For creative life to flourish among us, we need each other and we're better together.

 We are a community where everyone has a place at the table, because God makes room for us all.
 We limit no one's identity, participation or potential, because none of us are free until all of us are free:

 We affirm all gender & sexual orientations, because God sees each of us in our fullness & creates room for us all.
 Regardless of where we are on the spectrum - queer, non-binary, asexual and straight alike - God celebrates you, so we do too.
 We all belong.

-We embrace diverse views, because God includes each of us are made in God's image and belong to God's family.
-Regardless of labels, everyone is on a spiritual journey filled with hope, certainty, mystery and doubt.
-Christian, non-Christian, seeker or other: each of us is trying to figure it out, we’re committed to doing it together, and God is present in our midst.
+We embrace diverse views, because each of us are made in God's image and belong to God's family.
+Regardless of labels, everyone is on a spiritual journey filled with hope, uncertainty, mystery and doubt.
+Zealot, skeptic or seeker: each of us is trying our best, we’re committed to journeying together, and God is present with us.

-In response to the unyielding, reckless love God has for each and all of us, let us love & see one another as God loves & sees us!
+In response to the unyielding, unending love of God, let us love & see one another as God loves & sees us!